muratk3n/thirdwave/en/tweets/2019/week19.md

 @VonkLevi

 "This is nothing new, but - as someone doing a PhD at an elite institution - I cannot emphasize enough how much "intelligence" is just repeated exposure to particular forms of knowledge and the opportunity to perform this knowledge in publ"

 ---

-There is some thinking to be done on whether break-up of a platform company would be beneficial or not, but my brain refuses to go there.
-It's like it's in "go f--k yourself" mode, meaning the entire sector.

----